Atari2/Pixi/README.md

     -npl            Same as the current default, no sprite per level will be inserted, left dangling for compatibility reasons
-    -d255spl		disables 255 sprite per level support (won't do the 1938 remap) -w              Enable asar warnings check, recommended to use when developing sprites
+    -d255spl		disables 255 sprite per level support (won't do the 1938 remap) -w              Enable asar warnings check, recommended to use when developing sprites -no-config		Disable the use of the TOML configuration file for this run.

     -a  <asm>       Specify a custom asm directory (Default asm/)